YashAgarwalTheWiz/agentic-ai-assistant/Readme.md

 - **Web search** — DuckDuckGo, called when the model decides it needs current information
 - **RAG** — upload a PDF, chunked into ChromaDB; filenames are injected into the system prompt
 - **MCP tool sourcing** — connects to remote MCP servers and registers their tools automatically, alongside hand-written ones
+- **Send email** — sends a real email via Gmail SMTP; gated like every other write tool
 - **Human approval gate** — write tools cannot execute until a human approves.
 The graph suspends mid-run and resumes on decision.
 Arguments are editable before approval.
 - **Audit trail** — every approval and cancellation recorded to SQLite *before* the tool runs
 - **Safety test suite** — asserts no malformed or mismatched approval can trigger a write